GaryAsher/challenge-run-site/_games/hollow-knight.md

   - slug: no-spells
     label: "No Spells"
     description: |
-      Complete the run without using Vengeful Spirit, Desolate Dive, or Howling Wraiths (or their upgrades).
+      - Complete the run without using Vengeful Spirit, Desolate Dive, or Howling Wraiths (or their upgrades).

-  - slug: base-nail-only
-    label: "Base Nail Only"
-    description: |
-      No nail upgrades, no spells, no charms.
-Pure base nail combat only.
+      - *Exception*: You are allowed to use Vengeful Spirit to kill the Baulder at Greenpath's entrance.

   - slug: no-monarch-wings
     label: "No Monarch Wings"